Sebobo/Shel.Neos.NginxCache/README.md

 * ✓ Send headers with each page to tell NGINX about the cache timeouts of a page
 * ✓ Backend module to check configuration and flush certain pages
 * ✓ Disable caching via node properties
-* ✓ Respect caching timeouts defined in fusion
+* ✓ Respect caching timeouts defined in Fusion

 Not possible yet